AsgerJon/WorkToy/README.md

 found only two requirements for the custom metaclass:

 - **Callable**: The object used as ``metaclass`` must be callable.
-- **Accepting 3 positional arguments**: As well as being callable, three positional arguments are passed to it, so it must accept these.
+- **Accept three positional arguments**: As well as being callable, three positional arguments are passed to it.
+As long as doing so does not raise an exception, the metaclass is free to do whatever it wants.

 And that is all that is required.
 The metaclass is typically a subclass of ``type``, but is not required.
 Conventionally, some kind of class object is created, but is not required.
 The metaclass is not even required to return anything in which case, the ``None`` object will appear at the given class name.
-This author hopes that this lack of requirements will make room for novel solutions.
+Thus, the custom metaclass can be used to create new classes, but in reality it can be used to create anything.
+It could be used to replace functions defined with the ``def`` keyword.
+Readers are encouraged to dream up new uses for the custom metaclass.

 The remainder of this documentation focus on the ``worktoy.meta`` module and the classes and functions defined therein.
+These focus on the more conventional applications of the custom metaclass, that is, creation of classes having functionalities beyond the default Python classes.

-### The ``worktoy.meta`` module
+## The ``worktoy.meta`` module

-#### Nomenclature
+### Nomenclature

 Before proceeding, let us define terms: